-James Clerk Maxwell was born on June 13, 1831, at 14 India Street in Edinburgh, Scotland.
+James Clerk Maxwell was born on June 13, 1831, in Edinburgh, Scotland.
 Having a keen intellect from childhood, he had one of his geometry papers presented at the Royal Society of Edinburgh during his adolescence.
 By 16 he'd enrolled at the University of Edinburgh, pursuing a fervent interest in optics and color research.
 He studied there for three years and eventually attended Cambridge University's Trinity College, graduating in 1854.

 After teaching at Trinity for a time, Maxwell moved on to Marischal College as part of the physics faculty.
 He wed Katherine Mary Dewar in 1858.

 While at Marischal, Maxwell pondered a major astronomical question, looking at the case of Saturn and coming up with the idea that the planet's rings are comprised of particles, a theory later confirmed via 20th-century space probes.
 For this, Maxwell received the Adam Prize.

 Upon Marischal becoming part of the University of Aberdeen, Maxwell took on a professor position at King's College in London.
 He taught there until 1865 when he resigned from his post to do research from his home in Glenlair.
 Having continued to do work with Cambridge University as well, Maxwell was instrumental in helping to establish the institution's Cavendish Laboratory, and he took on roles there as lab director and professor of experimental physics at the start of the 1870s.